University Scholars are committed to the common good and their communities.

 Each year, University Scholars are expected to dedicate 100 hours to civic engagement activity.
 This experience is designed to help Scholars understand how they can best put their talents to use.
 We offer two terrific opportunities through which Scholars can fulfill their service obligations: direct service and participation in a Community-based Research Project.
 Since Scholars come to us with wonderful community connections and service projects underway, many Scholars choose to do direct service with community partners through our Civic Engagement Program.
 In this program, Scholars are working with youth at the Yawkey Boys and Girls Club, helping low-income Boston residents access health services, and leading civics programs through Generation Citizen, to name but a few of the opportunities available to Scholars.

-For those interested in taking on new service challenges, we also offer Scholars the opportunity to work in interdisciplinary teams with a faculty advisor on self-directed Community-based Research Projects that are carried out over the course of the year.
-This year, Scholars, working in interdisciplinary groups of 6, will carry out four different research projects with community partners.
-Our projects are organized around the theme of mapping and deal with some of Boston's most pressing community challenges: how to ensure that everyone has access to healthy, affordable food; how can we ensure the health and vitality of our waterways; how can we mitigate the worst effects of air pollution in some of our densest neighborhoods; and how can we administer justice in such a way that it does not leave our local communities devastated.
+For those interested in taking on new service challenges, we also offer Scholars the opportunity to work in interdisciplinary teams on self-directed community-based research projects that are carried out over the course of the year.
+Scholars Service Research Projects offer Scholars the opportunity to work in interdisciplinary teams on self-directed, yearlong research projects that are carried out in close collaboration with a community partner.
+In 2014-15, Scholars completed ten Service Research Projects.
+These, alongside previous years' projects, have dealt with some of Boston's most pressing community challenges: how to ensure that everyone has access to healthy, affordable food; how can we ensure the health and vitality of our waterways; how can we mitigate the worst effects of air pollution in some of our densest neighborhoods; and how can we administer justice in such a way that it does not leave our local communities devastated.
 Each project consists of archival research, interviews, fieldwork, consultation with faculty experts, skill building, data interpretation, and the presentation of results to community partners and the University community.
-At the end of the year, the Scholars' project will be housed in the library archives.